danielfdickinson/cupper-hugo-dfd-x/README.md

 ## Getting help

-If you run into an issue that isn't answered by this documentation or the [`exampleSite`](https://github.com/zwbetz-gh/cupper-hugo-theme/tree/master/exampleSite), then visit the [Hugo forum](https://discourse.gohugo.io/).
+If you run into an issue that isn't answered by this documentation or the [`exampleSite`](https://github.com/danielfdickinson/cupper-hugo-dfd-x/tree/main/exampleSite), then visit the [Hugo forum](https://discourse.gohugo.io/).
 The folks there are helpful and friendly. **Before** asking your question, be sure to read the [requesting help guidelines](https://discourse.gohugo.io/t/requesting-help/9132).

 ## Credits

-Thank you to [Heydon Pickering](http://www.heydonworks.com) and [The Paciello Group](https://www.paciellogroup.com/) for creating the original Cupper project.
+Thank you to [Zachary Betz](https://zwbetz.com/) for creating the Cupper-hugo-theme, and thank you to [Heydon Pickering](http://www.heydonworks.com) and [The Paciello Group](https://www.paciellogroup.com/) for creating the original Cupper project.